Where to Buy

 GBM Assessment (Score: 7/10)

-American Psycho stands as one of the most controversial and incisive satires of late twentieth-century American culture, using the figure of Patrick Bateman—Wall Street investment banker and serial killer—to expose the moral vacuum at the heart of 1980s consumerism.
+American Psycho stands as a controversial and incisive satires of late twentieth-century American culture, using the figure of Patrick Bateman—Wall Street investment banker and serial killer—to expose the moral vacuum at the heart of 1980s consumerism.
 Bret Easton Ellis blurs the line between the violence of capitalist acquisition and literal homicidal violence until the two become indistinguishable, challenging readers to confront the dehumanizing logic of a society defined by surfaces, brands, and status.
 The novel's deliberately flat, catalog-obsessed prose mirrors the emptiness it depicts, making form and content inseparable.

 The novel captures the excesses of the Reagan era, when deregulated Wall Street culture celebrated wealth accumulation as the highest social value and conspicuous consumption became a defining American ethos.
 Its publication provoked fierce debate about the limits of literary representation, but its portrait of consumerism as a form of psychopathy has only grown more resonant in the decades since, as the culture it satirized has intensified rather than receded.